 Now you're talking.
 Finally, here's something that really needs a closer inspection.
-If there's one thing of this world that humans can really exert their influence over is their own work.
+If there's one thing in this world that humans can really exert their influence over is their own work.
 They can sit in their labs and do all kinds of wicked research, but more importantly, they can decide what their research will look like.
-Changing the climate in a go is not an easy thing.
+Changing the climate is not an easy thing.
 Assessing millennium-long trends on concentrations of elements in the atmosphere and the subtle changes in ocean currents can be daunting.
 There's an easier way.

 How a typical scientific experiment / PhD thesis is done

 I'm now trying to disparage the research efforts by hundreds of thousands of students around the world, I'm just trying to portray the real picture of how experiments are done in the academy.
 Been there, done that.
 So, here's the template: